-Why Does It Fall On A Different Date Each Year?
+Why Does Easter Fall On A Different Date Each Year?

 How Is The Date of Easter Determined?

-According to a Fourth Century ruling, the date of Easter is set for the first Sunday following the Paschal Full Moon, which is the first full Moon of Spring, occurring on or shortly after the Spring Equinox.
-March 22 is the earliest Easter can occur on any given year, and April 25 is the latest.
-If that first spring full Moon occurs on a Sunday, then Easter will be observed on the following Sunday.
+According to a Fourth Century ruling, the date of Easter Sunday is the first Sunday after the Paschal Full Moon, which is the first full Moon of spring.
+It occurs on or shortly after the spring equinox (also known as vernal equinox).
+March 22 is the earliest Easter can occur in any given year, and April 25 is the latest.
+If the first spring full Moon happens to fall on a Sunday, Easter Sunday will be observed on the following Sunday.

-Astronomers can tell us precisely to the exact minute when the Moon will arrive opposite the Sun that will brand it as a “full” Moon.
+Astronomers are able to tell us precisely when the Moon will perfectly oppose the Sun, which is when it is considered to be a “full.”
 However, the Church follows its own methodologies in determining when the Moon turns full.
 One important factor is something called the “Golden Number.”
 It is a rather arcane series of computations that in the end provides a date for Easter.
 Of course, on occasion, the date for the full Moon does not exactly line up with the date that is provided by astronomy.

 It’s fun getting mail that’s not a bill or sales flyer.
 Why not make your own Easter cards and mail them?
-Print these customizable Easter greetings to send to family and friends. (note: These are available to print or as eCards.)
+You can even print customizable Easter greetings found online to send to family and friends.

 Who doesn’t love bubbles?
 Try some of these homemade bubble recipes from the DIY Network.
 Head out to the back yard and watch them float away for great spring/Easter fun!

 Rice Krispie Easter Egg Nests Recipe